 The impact on the Company's business as a result of the COVID-19 pandemic was significant and immediate.
 As the pandemic has developed, the Board continues to receive frequent updates on the impact to the Company's employees, advertisers, consumers, and business.
-The Board reviews with management on an ongoing basis the various measures taken by the Company to respond to the pandemic, including the implementation of temporary and permanent cost actions, solidifying relationships with local advertisers through a marketing grant program, enhancing the Company's liquidity through its refinancing and continued acquisition integration, and focusing on strategic innovations that meet the needs of the Company's employees, advertisers, and consumers, while continuing to deliver vital news and information to customers in the Company's local markets, and the Board continues to monitor developments, and will make additional decisions as needed to support the Company's employees, advertisers, consumers, and the long-term success of the Company's business.
+The Board reviews with management on an ongoing basis the various measures taken by the Company to respond to the pandemic, including the implementation of temporary and permanent cost actions, solidifying relationships with local advertisers through a marketing grant program, enhancing the Company's liquidity through its refinancing and continued acquisition integration, and focusing on strategic innovations that meet the needs of the Company's consumers and advertisers.
+The Board's main priorities remain the safety and well-being of the Company's employees, advertisers, and consumers, while continuing to deliver vital news and information to customers in the Company's local markets, and the Board continues to monitor developments, and will make additional decisions as needed to support the Company's employees, advertisers, consumers, and the long-term success of the Company's business.